mandelsoft/documents/iac/README.md

 When dealing with physical hardware, machines, which must be bought and provisioned into a data center setup, the first part is often a manual process as long as no robots can handle the physical operations.

-But with virtualizated environments for data centers (with software defined networking, storage, compute, and everything) even those parts can be handled more and more like software installations.
+But with virtualized environments for data centers (with software defined networking, storage, compute, and everything) even those parts can be handled more and more like software installations.
 Hyperscalers, but also technical environments for local data centers (e.g. OpenStack) introduced APIs for Infrastructure-as-a-Service (IaaS).

 <center>
 <img src="./media/03-IaaS.png" style="width:80%" />